kreuzwerker/awsu/README.md

 | ------------------------------------------------------------ | ------ | ----- | ----------- | ------- |
 | Opens the resulting link in a browser (as opposed to just returning it) | `open` | `o`   | `-`         | `true`  |

+### Token

+`awsu token` will generate a fresh one-time password from an inserted Yubikey.
+In order to determine the correct secret it will

+1. use the MFA directly configured on the currently used `profile` or
+2. use the the MFA configured through the `mfa-serial` parameter.

 # General multifactor considerations

 The goal of this section is to consider the multifactor options that are available on AWS without involving additional external infrastructure (e.g. by utilizing [federation](https://aws.amazon.com/identity/federation/)).
 Under these constraints there are two options available: